 Do you show a history of paying your debt on time?
 Though credit score requirements vary from lender to lender, a good credit score is one of the leading factors in determining eligibility.
 Most lenders prefer extending credit to borrowers with good or excellent credit scores—670 and up.
 Below that range, loans can often still be approved, but interest rates may be higher.

 Keep in mind a high credit score doesn’t automatically mean you’ll get a low interest rate, but it does help.

 While payment history is the biggest factor in determining your credit score, it is also something lenders may look at in more detail when reviewing your loan application.
-From the lender’s perspective, how well you paid your debts in the past is a good indicator of how you will repay your loan.
+From the lender’s perspective, how well you paid your debts in the past is a good indicator of how you will make loan repayments.

-Income is a crucial factor in eligibility because it gives lenders confidence you have the means to pay back the loan.
+Income is a crucial factor in eligibility because it gives lenders confidence you have the means to pay back the new loan.
 Most lenders set a minimum income limit for loan approvals, depending on the asking amount.
-If you have full time or part time income, plan on sharing your last two or more paystubs.
+If you have full-time or part-time income, plan on sharing your last two or more paystubs.
 If you’re a gig worker or freelancer without a steady paycheck, many lenders will still be willing to work with you.
 However, you may need to supply additional proof of your income or average out your pay into a month-by-month basis.
 To save time, get your tax returns, 1099s, and balance sheets together.
 All of these documents can help prove irregular income.